bakgaard/GitSetup/README.md

 # GitSetup
 This repository will setup Git for shell warriors.
-It includes setup of Posh-git, P4Merge, and several shortcuts
+It includes setup of Posh-git, P4Merge, and several shortcuts.

 * Add a PowerShell profile, if you do not have one.
 This gives you the shortcut ``g`` for ``git``.
-* Tell PowerShell where Git is located, so the commands can be used
+* Tell PowerShell where Git is located, so the commands can be used.
 * Override the ``~/.gitconfig`` file with a whole lot of new aliases, and set it up to default use P4Merge.
 Open ``~/.gitconfig`` in your favorite editor to see all of these.
-* Install a light version of P4Merge 2015.2
+* Install a light version of P4Merge 2015.2.
-* Install [Posh-git](https://github.com/dahlbyk/posh-git) for better overview of Git in PowerShell
+* Install [Posh-git](https://github.com/dahlbyk/posh-git) for better overview of Git in PowerShell.
-* Setup a proxy for Git, extracting the data from Internet Explorer (should there be any)
+* Setup a proxy for Git, extracting the data from Internet Explorer (should there be any).
-* Setup an SSH-key, which is located under ``~/.ssh/id_rsa.pub`` (use to authorize you with TFS/GitHub/BitBucket/TeamCity/Jenkins/GitLab/...)
+* Setup an SSH-key, which is located under ``~/.ssh/id_rsa.pub`` (use to authorize you with TFS/GitHub/BitBucket/TeamCity/Jenkins/GitLab/...).

 ## Step 1 - Installing Git: